mikeyp/d3-hacking/README.md

 If you don't have grunt installed globally, you'll need to run `npm install -g grunt` as well.

-After that, just run `grunt` from the repo directory to startup the watcher, which includes live reload.
+After that, just run `grunt` from the repo directory to startup the watcher and server.
+This will start a server at http://localhost:3000.